ahakola/qwsv/README.md

 ### Deathmatch

-Set this to *3* always or players can't change class:
+Set this to *3* always or players can't change class.

 `deathmatch 3 `

 ### Team play

-Team play settings are set with `teamplay X?QWTF2.9` line in the *server.cfg* where *X* is a number created by a bitmask field.
+Team play settings are set with `teamplay X?QWTF2.9` line where *X* is a number created by a bitmask field.
 Bits are:

 Bit | Function
 ---: | ---